Ankit180898/music_services/README.md

 ## Project Overview

-This Flutter application is a concept demo for a music service by S.Rocks.Music.
+This Flutter application is an assignment for flutter developer role by S.Rocks.Music.
 It lists various music platforms with their details and icons, following a clean UI/UX approach.

 ## Services Offered